 These are personal injury damages that aim to provide justice for the suffering experienced by the deceased.

 The money awarded from a survival action is managed through the probate process.
-The probate process means it’s used to pay off any debts of the deceased first.
+The probate process ensures that any debts of the deceased are paid off first.
 After settling debts, the remaining money is distributed according to the deceased’s will or Texas state laws.

 The probate process confirms the validity of a will and manages how the estate is divided.
 It can delay the distribution of funds, as any outstanding debts must be settled first.
 Beneficiaries might have to wait longer to receive their share if the estate is complex.

 The personal representative, or executor, is responsible for filing the survival action and managing the estate.
-They ensure all legal requirements are met, debts are paid, and proceeds are distributed correctly according to the estate plan.
+They ensure that all legal requirements are met, debts are paid, and proceeds are distributed correctly in accordance with the estate plan.

 Survival actions focus on the pain and suffering and other personal injury damages of the deceased, while wrongful death claims address the emotional and financial impact on the family.
 In Texas, both types of claims can be filed together, providing a complete approach to seeking justice.